Visiting Seattle? Don’t miss these amazing museums.

 You can buy tickets the way you want them.
 If you just want to see the exhibits, there is pricing specific for that.
 Otherwise, they also have deals for the exhibits + an IMAX movie, or just tickets to the IMAX.

 Better known as SAM, the Seattle Art Museum encompasses SAM, Asian Art Museum, and Olympic Sculpture Park.
 There is a set of SAM Museum Collections and Installations, and regularly changing guest exhibitions.
 They also have events held throughout the year that you can join.

-Pro Tip: First Thursdays of the month are free to all and half price on special exhibitions.
-First Fridays of the month are free to seniors and half price to special exhibitions.
+Local Tip: First Thursdays of the month are free to all and half-price on special exhibitions.
+The First Fridays of the month are free to seniors and half-price to special exhibitions.

 The Asian Art Museum is part of the Seattle Art Museum and has a beautiful space in Volunteer Park, which was actually SAM’s original location.
 As made obvious by the name, its galleries highlight Asian art and history.

 Local Tip: Admission is free every first Thursday and Saturday and second Thursday every month from 5-9 pm.
 Every first Friday is free to those ages 62 and over.

 If you love cars, you have to check out America’s Car Museum.
 It opened in the summer of 2012 and is America’s largest car museum.
 You can explore four floors of wall to wall cars or visit during one of their huge car events that fill the outside field with even more spectacular cars.
 They also change out the exhibits so that if you visit multiple times, you’ll see something new.

 Local Tip: If you want to hear more in-depth stories of the cars, they have free public tours every day at 11 AM.
 Just ask for more details at guest services.